-The Gall fly produces goldenrod galls which become the food source of gall fly larva over the course of the winter.
+The Gall fly produces goldenrod galls which become the food source and host plant for gall fly larva over the course of the winter.
 The insect has a fairly interesting lifecycle.

-Gall Fly produces goldenrod galls which are the large bulbs you see on stalks in the autumn and winter months.
+Gall Fly produces goldenrod galls which are the large bulbs you see on goldenrod plant stalks in the autumn and winter months.

 Those Large Plants on Goldenrod Stalks Are Insect Homes

-Gall Fly also is known as the goldenrod ball gallmaker, is a species of fly native to North America.
+Gall Fly also is known as the goldenrod ball gall maker, is a species of fly native to North America.

 A New Life Begins

 At some point, the larva will migrate to an area below the plant’s developing buds and introduce a chemical that will cause it to develop a hard bulb plant growth.

 - In late September or early October, the larvae will create a small tunnel to the outside of the bulb.
 This serves as the escape the following spring.

-Insect Preditors to the Gall Fly Larva
+Predators to the Gall Fly Larva